 Vitae

-Prior to his current role, he served for numerous years as the Instructional Dean for Math, Science and Career & Technical Education Division at EPCC’s Transmountain Campus.
-In this position, he managed the daily operation of more than 21 diverse disciplines.
-These include the STEMs disciplines and the career and technology programs offered at the Transmountain Campus.
-He also oversaw several programs offered at EPCC’s Administrative Services Center (ASC) and the 3D Holographic Lab at the Valle Verde Campus.
-He is the director of EPCC’s eMerging Science and Technology Institute (eMSTI) and also served as Campus Dean for EPCC’s Transmountain Campus.
+Prior to his current role, he served for numerous years as the Instructional Dean for the Math, Science, and Career & Technical Education Division at EPCC’s Transmountain Campus.
+In this position, he managed the daily operation of over 21 diverse disciplines.
+These include the STEM disciplines and career and technology programs.
+He also oversaw several programs offered at EPCC’s Administrative Services Center, the 3D Holographic Lab at the Valle Verde Campus, served as director of EPCC’s eMerging Science and Technology Institute (eMSTI), and Campus Dean for EPCC’s Transmountain Campus.
 He also served as the liaison for the Transmountain Early College High School (TMECHS).
-This science, technology, engineering and math (STEM) focused school is a partnership with the El Paso Independent School District.
-Prior to serving in this position, he served as a full-time tenured professor in the Information Technology Systems Discipline from fall 1989 to fall 2001.
+This science, technology, engineering, and math (STEM) focused school is a long-standing partnership with the El Paso Independent School District.
+Before serving in this position, he served as a full-time tenured professor in the Information Technology Systems Discipline from fall 1989 to fall 2001.
+He has been recognized with several awards, including the National Council of Instructional Administrators (NCIA) 2015 Chief Academic Officer Emerging Leader Award, El Paso Energy Foundation Faculty Achievement Award, the Aristotle Award for creative classroom techniques, the NISOD Faculty Excellence Award, the President’s Excellence Award, and most recently, the Texas Association of Community Colleges Carl M. Nelson Administrative Leadership Award.

 Education

-- MA: Computer Resource Management, Webster University,1998
+- MA Computer Resource Management, Webster University, 1998

-- BBA: Computer Information Systems, University of Texas at El Paso, 1988
+- BBA Computer Information Systems, University of Texas at El Paso, 1988

 Professional Organizations